 They can.
 Any type of policy written by a California insurance broker can carry a broker fee.
 Most of the noise is around auto insurance because that's where volume is highest.

 Ask both agencies for the total out-the-door cost including any broker fees, policy fees, or processing fees.
 Don't compare the quoted premium alone.
 The real number is premium + all fees = what you pay today.
+The same comparison rule applies if you're shopping a specific carrier — for instance, when looking up National General insurance near me, the carrier's quoted premium and the broker's added fee are two different numbers, and only the combined total tells you what your monthly payment will actually be.

 Call us at 209-670-1556 or walk into one of our three California offices (Stockton, San Jose, San Rafael).
 We'll give you the total out-the-door price upfront, in writing, no broker fees on standard policies, and show you exactly how it compares to what you're paying today.
+See our full comparison of Via Rapida vs. the big chains.